 Cost of Installing Ground-Mounted Solar Systems for Businesses and Farms

 Businesses can expect to pay $66,000 to $200,000+ for a ground-mounted solar system.

 |Average Monthly Electric Bill||System Size (kW)||Cost Before Incentives||Cost After Tax Incentives|

 Note: Depreciation savings are based on a 24% federal tax rate and do not include any depreciation on state taxes.

 For both residential and commercial/agricultural systems, there’s a significant difference between how much ground-mounted solar panels cost before and after incentives.

 The after-incentive prices on the above charts reflect the widely available solar investment tax credit and accelerated depreciation.
 The tax credit is available to any tax-paying homes, businesses, and farms that own a solar system, and accelerated depreciation is available to any business or farm that pays federal taxes and owns their system.
 The savings from both incentives can be recovered the year the solar system is energized.

 These may not be the only incentives available to you.
-State and local governments, as well as some utility companies, may offer additional incentives that further reduce the cost of your solar installation.
+State and local governments and some utility companies may offer additional incentives that further reduce the cost of your solar installation.
 The incentives your system qualifies for will vary depending on your location, the type of property on which you’re installing solar, and the size of your system.

 What Will A Solar Ground Mount Save You?